e3-/resolve/docs/source/index.md

 # Resolve

 Welcome to the new `Resolve` documentation!
-These docs are still under construction, so please bear with us as we continue to build out the content.
+These docs are periodically updated and improved for better user experience.

 `Resolve` is a least-cost capacity expansion model that identifies optimal electricity supply portfolios through capacity expansion and production simulation modeling.
 Optimal investment plans account for the capital costs of new resources,